mpenney99/zustand-computed-property/README.md

     computedMiddleware(
         a: 1,
         b: 2,
-        // function will only be called when "a" changes.
+        // uses "b" inside the function, but recomputation is only triggered when "a" changes
-        // When "b" changes, the value will not be recalculated, and the old value will be returned.
         sum: computed((state) => state.a + untrack(() => state.b))
     )
 );